 Install just the TensorFlow Lite interpreter

-To quickly start executing TensorFlow Lite models with Python, you can install just the TensorFlow Lite interpreter, instead of all TensorFlow packages.
+To quickly run TensorFlow Lite models with Python, you can install just the TensorFlow Lite interpreter, instead of all TensorFlow packages.

 This interpreter-only package is a fraction the size of the full TensorFlow